 David Cohen is a leading expert in the fields of human rights, international law and transitional justice.
-Cohen taught at UC Berkeley from 1979-2012 as the Ancker Distinguished Professor for the Humanities, and served as the founding Director of the Berkeley War Crimes Studies Center, which moved to Stanford at the end of 2013 and became the WSD Handa Center for Human Rights and International Justice.
-Cohen is now a visiting professor at Stanford, Professor in the Graduate School at UC Berkeley, and Professor of Law at the William S. Richardson School of Law, University of Hawai`i.
+Cohen holds the WSD-HANDA Professorship in Human Rights and International Justice at Stanford University.
+Previously, Cohen taught at UC Berkeley from 1979-2012 as the Ancker Distinguished Professor for the Humanities, and served as the founding Director of the Berkeley War Crimes Studies Center, which moved to Stanford at the end of 2013 and became the Handa Center for Human Rights and International Justice.

 Handa Center Staff, Affiliates, and Students

 Penelope Van Tuyl is an American human rights lawyer.
 She received her J.D. from the University of California, Berkeley School of Law, and is admitted to practice in the state of California.
 She has worked closely with Professor Cohen since 2006 on human rights and rule of law projects in Southeast Asia, West Africa, and Europe.

 With a master's degree in International Policy Studies from Stanford University, Jessie Brunner brings policy expertise focused on human rights, democracy, rule of law, and global justice to her position as Program Manager at the Handa Center.
 Here she manages student programs, including the new Minor in Human Rights, as well as Center collaborations and several research activities.
 Jessie's research is currently focused on human trafficking prevalence data and the use of prolonged solitary confinement in the U.S. prison system.